-The Face of India's Crypto Lobby Readies for a Clash
+The Face of India's Crypto Lobby Readies for a Clash | www.ozy.com

 “Do you want to buy a condom, ma’am?
 It’s specially designed for women,” Akshay Aggarwal asked passersby near Bryant Street in Palo Alto, California, in 2015.
 Frustrated by their lack of success, Aggarwal and his team, called the Angels, took a different tack: Sell the condoms to men by saying that it’s good for their partners.
 As fellows at an entrepreneurship program run by venture capitalist Tim Draper (an early investor in Skype, Tesla, Twitch and others), this next-level pivot was necessary.
 The Angels sold around 17 condoms in nearly five hours.

 Now, Aggarwal, 28, is attempting to sell something else: cryptocurrency.
-As the Indian government grew increasingly soured on the idea of a decentralized currency, Aggarwal joined a growing internet movement called India Wants Crypto.
+As the Indian government soured on the idea of a decentralized currency, Aggarwal joined a growing internet movement called India Wants Crypto.
 He brought with him a 15,000-strong community of blockchain enthusiasts who wanted to participate in saving blockchain’s most popular application.

 It’s my greatest fear, being one of the common folks, you know?